 There are three bedrooms available.
 Each one is huge and has it's own en-suite and king-size bed.
 (Reminder: this listing and calendar is for the SANCTUARY room. :-) The en-suites for Sanctuary and West Wing have heated floors and towel rails and both these rooms have bay windows.
 The Skylight bedroom has ventilating skylights.
-(My bedroom is also available if I'm not here and that has a balcony overlooking the bamboo garden.)
 The bedrooms have naturally oiled timber floors – mostly spotted gum and recycled Ironbark from an old wool shed in Dubbo.

 The house is spread over multiple levels so you've got no problem in having space to yourself.
 If there's four of you and you want two bedrooms and a self-contained private area, we can shut off the part containing Sanctuary and West Wing with a heavy sliding divider.

 The living space is huge and on the lower level, opens out to the bamboo garden.